Call for Papers

 A representative video (optional but highly recommended)

 The best way to communicate an interactive installation is through video.
-Each submission may include a polished video that concisely explains its significance.
-Videos should be uploaded at 720p (1280×720) and encoded in MPEG-4, AAC, or H.264, and should not exceed 200 MB.
+The submission may include a polished video that concisely explains its significance.
+Videos should be uploaded at 720p (1280×720) and encoded in MPEG-4, AAC, or H.264, and the file size must not exceed 200 MB.
 The maximum duration is five minutes.
-We will also use it in the official Preview Video Trailer, which will encourage attendees to come see all the demonstrations.
-We strongly encourage all submitters to provide a video with English narration and/or text that explains the main points of their submissions.
-Make sure to test your video on a variety of different operating systems and media players before submitting it!
 The video of the accepted work will appear as accompanying material in the ACM Digital Library.

 One image for web